Is It Really That Good?

 - Loud Fans at full speed

 Fractal Design needs no introduction.
 They are highly popular among PC enthusiasts and are well known for their PSUs, PC Cases, Coolers, and accessories.
 Based in Sweden, Fractal Design has good coverage all over the world.
 Some of their popular PC Case series are Define, Meshify, and Torrent, to name a few.
-Fractal Design is a symbol of superb build quality with highly practical designs.
-Their customer support service is equally effective and efficient.
+Today, I’ll be taking a look at the Fractal Design Lumen S36 RGB.

 |Product||Fractal Design Lumen S36 RGB Cooler|